-Studies by the New Jersey Department of Banking and Insurance, Federal Trade Commission, Maryland Insurance Administration and Georgetown University have all found that these factors are predictive of risk and are not effective proxies for prohibited factors such as race and income.
+Studies by the New Jersey Department of Banking and Insurance, Federal Trade Commission, Maryland Insurance Administration and Georgetown University have all found that these factors are predictive of risk and are not proxies for prohibited factors such as race and income.

-Newly available telematics data, which measures a policyholder's actual driving behaviors, demonstrates clearly that the factors prohibited under S111/A1657 are closely tied to dangerous driving behaviors and actual insurance losses.
+Telematics data. which measures policyholder's actual driving behaviors, demonstrates clearly that the factors prohibited under S357/A1674 are closely tied to dangerous driving behaviors and actual insurance losses.